 • Sign the check over to someone else

 Most banks require your ID be presented before they cash a check, but there’s no standard list for what’s considered an acceptable form of ID.
-Check with your bank or the bank that issued the check to see if you have a document that they’ll accept as ID.
+Check with your bank or the bank that issued the check to see if you have a document they’ll accept as ID.

-Open a Huntington Checking Account
+Open a Huntington checking account

 If you want a basic checking account with no monthly maintenance fee, or an interest-earning checking account, we've got the options that are right for you.